 When restructured families share custody, there are times when one parent is without the children.
 Our parenting plan includes 50/50 custody.
 This means alone time for mama!
 When I do not have the children, my house remains clean and quiet.
 I have time to catch up on the laundry and “Orange is the New Black.”
 I can rush off to Zumba from work with no obligation to secure childcare.
 By the third night alone, I have put away the laundry, grocery shopped, and planned out activities for the next three nights with my kiddos.
 My heart is eager and more than ready for my babies to come back home to mama!

 Every ending offers a new beginning.
-There are many positives to being a divorced mother with kids and I love it!
+There are many positives to being divorced with kids and I love it!